Livestreamed crime: Types

-Cybersex trafficking
+Cybercrimes

 Cybersex trafficking, also referred to as live streaming sexual abuse, involves sex trafficking and the live streaming of coerced sexual abuse or rape.
 Victims are abducted, threatened, or deceived and transferred to "cybersex dens".
 The dens can be in any location where the cybersex traffickers have a computer, tablet, or phone with Internet connection.
 Perpetrators use social media networks, videoconferencing, pornographic video sharing websites, dating pages, chat rooms, apps, dark web sites, and other online platforms.
 Online payment systems and cryptocurrencies are often used for anonymity.
 Millions of reports of cybersex trafficking are sent to authorities annually.
 Local authorities in Cambodia have expressed concern that new laws and police procedures are necessary to combat this type of cybercrime.

-War crimes and cyberterrorism
+War crimes

-A war crime is the act of breaking the laws of war, and in recent years, there have been more instances of people or groups live-streaming such acts to instill fear into the public.
-Some groups create websites or use the dark web to host these live streams.
-Many times, the videos are of hostages or prisoners of war that are used as leverage or as a means of exerting fear and control.
+A war crime is the act of breaking the laws of war.
+Through combination of the fact that war crime data suffers from considerable underreporting, general technological innovation which has made video recording and streaming easier, and coincidental occurrence of the Arab Spring and Russo-Ukrainian war, there have been more instances of people or groups live-streaming such acts to instill fear into the public.
+Content is most commonly disseminated through social media, with examples including the Terrorgram phenomena, White jihad, and the Islamic State's media wing Al-Hayat Media Center.